Home Blog Things to Do in Georgetown

 Georgetown's architectural heritage is on full display at City Hall and the Parliament Building, two of the finest examples of colonial-era architecture in the Caribbean.
 These grand wooden structures showcase the distinctive Guyanese architectural style that has earned Georgetown its reputation as a city of historic buildings.

 City Hall, completed in 1889, is an impressive Gothic-style building featuring elaborate fretwork, pointed arches, and a distinctive tower.
-The Parliament Building, officially called the Public Buildings, dates to 1834 and served as the seat of Dutch colonial government before British rule.
+The Parliament Building, officially called the Public Buildings, dates to 1834 and served as the seat of British colonial government.

 Architectural Features: